Skip to Main Content

 Here are two strategies for evaluating information provided by generative AI tools:

-Don't take what ChatGPT tells you at face value.
-Look to see if other reliable sources contain the same information and can confirm what ChatGPT says.
+Don't take what a generative AI tool tells you at face value.
+Look to see if other reliable sources contain the same information and can confirm what the tool says.
 This could be as simple as searching for a Wikipedia entry on the topic or doing a Google search to see if a person ChatGPT mentions exists.
 When you look at multiple sources, you maximize lateral reading and can help avoid bias from a single source.

 Watch Crash Course's "Check Yourself with Lateral Reading" video (14 min) to learn more.

 If a generative AI tool provides a reference, confirm that the source exists.
-Trying copying the citation into a search tool like Google Scholar or the Library's OneSearch.
+Trying copying the citation into a search tool like Google Scholar or the Library's search tool Summon (search box on the Library's homepage).
 Do a Google search for the lead author.
-Check for the publication in the Library's publications finder.

-Second, if the source is real, check that it contains what ChatGPT says it does.
+Second, if the source is real, check that it contains what the generative AI output says it does.
 Read the source or its abstract.
+The sources provided by generative AI tools may not be the best match for your topic or information need.
+Consider looking for additional sources to expand your understanding of the topic.

-Let's learn more about ChatGPT and generative AI together!
+Let's learn more about generative AI together!
 The SLCC librarians are not experts on AI, but we are happy to help you explore how it intersects with information literacy.

 Please contact one of the SLCC liaison librarians to continue the conversation.